cbelden/lyricfetch/README.md

 ##About
 The lyricfetch Python package retrieves the full lyrics for a song using the Lyric Wikia web service.
 The main class in lyricfetch, LyricClient, exposes a single method, .get_lyrics(artist, title).
 In the project root, I've created fetch_some_lyrics.py to illustrate how to use the package.
 Check out the installation instructions below to get started!

+Note: this ish is currently an alpha release (i.e. ready for testing, but no testing has been completed).

 ##Installing (Mac OS X)
 The following instructions describe how to install lyricfetch in a virtual environment.
 For more